ethereum/ethereum-org-website/src/content/history/index.md

 #### Summary {#frontier-summary}

 Frontier was a live, but barebone implementation of the Ethereum project.
-It followe the successful Olympic testing phase.
+It followed the successful Olympic testing phase.
 It was intended for technical users, specifically developers.
 [Blocks](/glossary/#block) had a [gas](/glossary/#gas) limit of 5,000.
 This ‘thawing’ period enabled miners to start their operations and for early adopters to install their clients without having to ‘rush’.

 [Read the Ethereum Foundation announcement](https://blog.ethereum.org/2015/07/22/frontier-is-coming-what-to-expect-and-how-to-prepare/)